DHTMLX/docs-todolist/docs/how_to_start.md

 Now you can add To Do List to the page.
 For this, you should create two DIV containers to place To Do List its Toolbar into.
 So, your steps are:

 - specify two DIV containers in the *index.html* file
-- apply the object destructuring to "unpack" the **todo** global object into two variables: ToDo and Toolbar
 - initialize To Do List and its Toolbar via the **new ToDo()** and **new Toolbar()** constructors correspondingly

 ~~~js title="index.html"